hannahobi/DSA-CAPSTONE-PROJECT/README.md

 * Total amount to be paid out per company wide

 ### Contact
-For feedback, you can reach out via Github or connect on LinkedIn www.linkedin.com/in/ hannah-obi
+For feedback, you can reach out via Github or connect on LinkedIn www.linkedin.com/in/hannah-obi